 And this is when I realized I was very, very lucky.
 I had the background and training to search through and understand the relevant medical research.
 Apart from a mountain of student debt, my many years of postgraduate education had granted me a thorough understanding of medical research.
 Experimental design, randomization of subjects, observational studies, sample size, meta-analysis, and hypothesis testing–these were my bread and butter.
 I knew how to sift out good studies from bad, and how to fit a single study into a larger research context.
 I knew when researchers had used some statistical sleight of hand, and when more research was needed to draw a firm conclusion.

 In the case of lying on one’s back, after a thorough search through the research, I became convinced there was no data behind this recommendation.
-None at all.* In fact, I found a research review expressing the same opinion:
+None at all.*

 From then on, I did much of my own research on the pregnancy and parenting topics.